Kuniko Inoguchi: Political career

 Inokuchi was elected to the House of Representatives as a representative of the Tokyo proportional representation block in the September 2005 general election.
 She entered the Liberal Democratic Party candidate list at the urging of Prime Minister Junichiro Koizumi, and was one of the best-known of the many "Koizumi Children" that entered the Diet as a result of the 2005 election.

 In a surprise move on 31 October 2005, she was appointed Minister of State for Gender Equality and Social Affairs, and was placed in charge of policies associated with equal opportunities and social justice including gender equality, youth affairs, and consumer protection.
 She advocated providing additional financial support to families with small children, promoting equal employment policies, and promoting a change in the traditional view that women are to take primary responsibility for child care and housekeeping.

 Inoguchi declined to run in the 2009 general election after the LDP offered her a lower position on the proportional representation ballot.
 She returned to the Diet following the 2010 House of Councillors election, in which she won a seat as an LDP candidate representing Chiba Prefecture.
 She held her seat in the 2016 House of Councillors election.
 During the campaign, Junichi Ishii, a more senior member of the House representing Chiba, publicly called Inoguchi a liar when she said she was living in the city of Ichikawa, claiming that she spent most of her time over the past six years living in Bunkyo, Tokyo, outside the prefecture.

-As of 2017, she serves as director of the House's Committee on Foreign Affairs and Defense and as a member of its Committee on Oversight of Administration, Special Committee on Okinawa and Northern Problems, and Board of Oversight and Review of Specially Designated Secrets.
+As of 2017, she served as director of the House's Committee on Foreign Affairs and Defense and as a member of its Committee on Oversight of Administration, Special Committee on Okinawa and Northern Problems, and Board of Oversight and Review of Specially Designated Secrets.

+Inoguchi became chairwoman of the Committee on the Environment in October 2025.

 Personal life

-She is married and has two daughters.
-Her husband is Takashi Inoguchi, senior vice president of United Nations University.
+Kuniko Inoguchi was married to Takashi Inoguchi, senior vice president of United Nations University and an academic researcher.
+They had two daughters.

 During and after the 2005 election, she drew media attention for her collection of brightly-colored outfits, particularly a puffy blue dress that she wore to the Cabinet confirmation ceremony in the Imperial Palace.

+On the evening of November 27, 2024, a fire broke out inside the sixth-floor condominium unit in Bunkyo, Tokyo, where Inoguchi was living with her family.
+Police said that two bodies were found at the scene, which were later confirmed to be Kuniko's husband Takashi and their eldest daughter.